econ122-f25/github-classroom-for-students/README.md

     **Note: If you would like visual aids see https://book.cds101.com/how-to-stage-commit-and-push-to-github-using-rstudio-server.html**

-**Congratualations!
+**Congratulations!
 You've succesfully setup all the software we need for the course!**

 7. **(Optional) Read some Git basics** (https://happygitwithr.com/git-intro.html)